amonks/ctadailyridership/README.md

 ctadailyridership
 =================

-processing visualization of the cta daily ridership
+Visualization of the CTA's daily ridership.

+Busses are blue, trains are red.

 ## four components: